MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepSetDynamicVariable.md

 ## DESCRIPTION

-Use this cmdlet to set the properties, options, and specific conditions for the **Set Dynamic Variable** step in a task sequence.
-For more information, see [About task sequence steps - Set Dynamic Variables](/mem/configmgr/osd/understand/task-sequence-steps#BKMK_SetDynamicVariables).
+Use this cmdlet to configure an instance of the **Set Dynamic Variables** task sequence step.

+For more information on this step, see [About task sequence steps: Set Dynamic Variables](/mem/configmgr/osd/understand/task-sequence-steps#BKMK_SetDynamicVariables).

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).